BrianLusina/PythonSnips/pysnips/data_structures/lists/linked_lists/singly_linked_list/README.md

 If the linked list has a cycle, fast_runner will "lap" (catch up with) slow_runner, and they will momentarily equal each other.

 If the list does not have a cycle, fast_runner will reach the end.

+### Complexity
+O(n)O(n) time and O(1)O(1) space.

+The runtime analysis is a little tricky.
+The worst case is when we do have a cycle, so we don't return until fast_runner equals slow_runner.
+But how long will that take?

+First, we notice that when both runners are circling around the cycle fast_runner can never skip over slow_runner.
+Why is this true?

+Suppose fast_runner had just skipped over slow_runner. fast_runner would only be 1 node ahead of slow_runner, since their speeds differ by only 1.
+So we would have something like this:

+  [ ] -> [s] -> [f]
+What would the step right before this "skipping step" look like? fast_runner would be 2 nodes back, and slow_runner would be 1 node back.
+But wait, that means they would be at the same node!
+So fast_runner didn't skip over slow_runner!
+(This is a proof by contradiction.)

+Since fast_runner can't skip over slow_runner, at most slow_runner will run around the cycle once and fast_runner will run around twice.
+This gives us a runtime of O(n)O(n).

+For space, we store two variables no matter how long the linked list is, which gives us a space cost of O(1)O(1).

+### Bonus
+How would you detect the first node in the cycle?
+Define the first node of the cycle as the one closest to the head of the list.
+Would the program always work if the fast runner moves three steps every time the slow runner moves one step?
+What if instead of a simple linked list, you had a structure where each node could have several "next" nodes?
+This data structure is called a "directed graph."
+How would you test if your directed graph had a cycle?
+What We Learned
+Some people have trouble coming up with the "two runners" approach.
+That's expected—it's somewhat of a blind insight.
+Even great candidates might need a few hints to get all the way there.
+And that's fine.

+Remember that the coding interview is a dialogue, and sometimes your interviewer expects she'll have to offer some hints along the way.

+One of the most impressive things you can do as a candidate is listen to a hint, fully understand it, and take it to its next logical step.
+Interview Cake gives you lots of opportunities to practice this.
+Don't be shy about showing lots of hints on our exercises—that's what they're there for!